-- No pupil should mistreat or bully another member of our College community. - No pupil should leave the College grounds during the school day without permission. - All College boundaries should be adhered to at all times no illegal substances such as alcohol, tobacco or non-prescribed drugs should be brought into the College or taken on any College based activity or outing. - If it is necessary for a pupil to leave school premises, they must notify Form Teacher, Year Leader and sign out at the office.
+- No pupil should mistreat or bully another member of our College community. - No pupil should leave the College grounds during the school day without permission. - All College boundaries should be adhered to at all times no illegal substances such as alcohol, tobacco, ecigarettes or non-prescribed drugs should be brought into the College or taken on any College based activity or outing. - If it is necessary for a pupil to leave school premises, the correct channels of communication should be used and they must notify Form Teacher, Year Leader and sign out at the office. - Pupils must sign back in via the main office if they return after leaving the college.